-The program is open to undergraduate Chemistry majors who will graduate in 2012 or 2013.
+The program is open to undergraduate Chemistry majors who ideally will graduate in 2015 or 2016, but applications will be accepted from any undergraduate Chemistry major.
 Priority will be given to applicants that plan on attending graduate school in Chemistry.
 Minority applicants are encouraged to apply.
 In addition to completing the on-line application form, a transcript of your undergraduate academic record must be submitted and two letters of recommendations should be provided (on-line) on your behalf from faculty members who are familiar with your recent progress as chemistry major.
 Prompt application is encouraged, because limited openings are available and applications are considered at frequent intervals.

 The summer program runs for 10 weeks between mid May and mid August (exact start/end dates can be negotiated between the student and MSPIRE faculty mentor).
 MSPIRE REUs spends part of the summer at the home institution of their MSPIRE faculty mentor and part of the summer at one of the Dutch facilities.
 See the MSPIRE Participant Locations Map on the Homepage for a complete listing of MSPIRE participating institutions.

 Participants will receive a $5000 stipend and travel expenses (for travel to the Netherlands to carry out MSPIRE research).
-At some of the participating institutions, housing will also be provided,
+At some of the participating institutions, housing may also be provided,

 The specific research project of each MSPIRE REU student and the research locations will strongly depend upon the identity and research interests of the MSPIRE faculty mentor.
 Participating MSPIRE faculty and their research interests are listed below.